f18-os/python-intro-begalvan/shell/Readme.md

+CS 4375
+Blanca Galvan
+Shell Lab

-This repository contains the code for the python introduction lab.
-The purpose is to have a fairly simple python assignment that introduces the basic features and tools of python
+This repository contains the code for the python shell lab.
+The purpose is to have a shell that handles one IO redirect and one pipe.

-In the repository are two plain text files with lots of words.
-Your assignment is to create a python 2 program which:
-* takes as input the name of an input file and output file
+In the repository there is a file called "shellLab.py" which is the shell.
+The shell's prompt is "$"
+This shell can handle:
+* ">" redirect to
-* example
+* "ls|wc" pipe

+Example:
 `$ python wordCount.py input.txt output.txt`
 * keeps track of the total the number of times each word occurs in the text file
 * excluding white space and punctuation